Best Air Rifle Review: Training and Pest Control

 Lastly, pellet guns are a great option because they are far less disruptive than regular guns.
 They make a lot less noise, meaning you can use them with people nearby without worrying about causing a disturbance.
-The best air rifles will allow you to set up a target in your backyard or take aim at pests without being too much of a bother to your neighbors.
+The best air rifle can be used for target practice in your backyard or to take aim at pests without bothering your neighbors.

 To sort through all the different options on the market, we created a system for reviewing each one.

 First, we looked through reviews and tossed out those that were not well-received by fellow customers.
 Then, we went through the remaining options and reviewed them based on the criteria we will discuss below.
 Lastly, we chose the top ten and tested them ourselves to see which one is the best air rifle.

 Here are the criteria we looked at to help conduct our review:

 In general, the longer the barrel of the rifle, the more accurate it will be.
 Of course accuracy depends on many factors, the most important being your ability, but getting something that is a bit longer will help you hit your target more often.
 But you don’t want to get something that is too long, as this will end up making the gun heavy and hard to handle.
 A total length of between 40 and 50 inches is a good size for an air rifle.